Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Properties for @c "table" nodes:
 - @c "transpose": @c true to transpose the data at the time of import.
 This means that the columns will become the rows and vice versa.\n
+- @c "min-width-proportion": the minimum percent of the drawing area's width that the table should consume (between @c 0.0 to @c 1.0, representing 0% to 100%).
+- @c "min-height-proportion": the minimum percent of the drawing area's height that the table should consume (between @c 0.0 to @c 1.0, representing 0% to 100%).
-     The following properties are executed in the following order:
+The remaining properties are executed in the following order:
 - @c "rows-add": commands a series of rows to be added, which is an array of row properties containing the following:
   - @c "position": where to insert the row.\n
        Refer to the [position](#position-properties) properties that are available.